Master Plan

 Question 3: When do you anticipate the first residential projects being completed, and on which blocks?

-Answer 3: The first residential project within Increment II is Block C, Kahuina, the mixed-use project by Stanford Carr Development.
-It is anticipated to be completed by the summer of 2026 and is projected to include 859 residential units – with 60% of the units designated as workforce and affordable housing.
+- Block C, Kahuina, the mixed-use project by Stanford Carr Development, which is anticipated to break ground in 2025.
+It is projected to include 861 residential units — with 60% of the units designated as workforce and affordable housing and 42,000 square feet of commercial space.